OtaK/overlay/README.md

     - Mailspring

-## How to Contribute to this Overlay

-:author: Mathieu Amiot
-:contact: amiot.mathieu@gmail.com
-:language: English

 ## Greetings GitHub Users!

 To contribute bug reports for this overlay, you can open up a GitHub issue or send